jasondemps/NetLib/README.md

 # NetLib
-A small C++ networking library which supports both Berkeley Sockets as well as Winsock.
+A small, easy to use, C++ networking library which supports both Berkeley Sockets as well as Winsock.